rravishankar/movie-cast/README.md

+# **Movies and More :)**

+The idea behind this application is helping the movie industry folks - casting assistants, casting directors and executive producers to manage their database of actors and movies.
+It includes the following for actors & movies:

+- Getting a list
+- Adding
+- Deleting
+- Updating
+- Making a combination of actors and movies we call it "Moviecast".
+These Moviecasts  are open for viewing for everyone (need no authorization for viewing a Moviecast, but needs certain privileges for making such a combination).

+The following sections describe the roles, the associated permissions/privileges and the details of the API's & later also have a note regarding the environment variables, testing the app locally & remotely on Heroku.
+The application uses Auth0 based authentication.
+The following sections are mainly for developers to understand the usage of the API

 #### Permissions and Roles

 With ref to the actors and movies we have the following permissions which are self explanatory

-###### Permissions
+###### List of Permissions

-get:actors
+get:actors > Gets a list of actors (supports pagination)

-post:actors
+post:actors > Add an actor

-delete:actors
+delete:actors > Delete an actor

-update:actors

-get:movies
+update:actors > Update an actor's profile/detail

+get:movies > Get a list of movies (supports pagination)

-post:movies
+post:movies > Add a movie

-delete:movies
+delete:movies > Delete a movie

-update:movies
+update:movies > Update a movie profile/detail

 The following permissions are for adding/deleting  a combination of movie and actors

-post:moviecast

-delete:moviecast
+post:moviecast > Adding a combination of movie and actor

+delete:moviecast > Deleting the movie-actor combination (Deleting a movie or an actor also deletes the moviecast associated with the movie or an actor)

 One can get a list of current movie-cast combinations too.
-There is no authentication/permission required for getting a list of movie-cast combination - all roles and do it.
+There is no authentication/permission required for getting a list of movie-cast combination.

-###### Roles and respective permissions:
+###### Roles and permissions:

+Every roles has been assigned a set of permissions based on their profile.
+The permission set is as below.

 Casting Assistant: